-If you get to the interview and it feels right, and you like the people and they offer you the job, take it even if it's not the industry you wanted.
+If you get to the interview and it feels right, you like the people and they offer you the job, take it even if it's not the industry you wanted.

 But keep visualizing your ideal job and be open to exploring what’s out there.

-How to release anger and jealous
+How to release anger and jealousy

-1. Meditate or simply observe the emotion in your body:
+1. Meditate or simply observe the emotion in your body

 - Set the alarm for 15 minutes,